carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 * Introduce your experiment.
 What was your "what if" question?
 What materials and methods did you choose to explore it?
 Show us the prototype in action.
 Interesting failures and unexpected outcomes are as valuable as "successful" works.

-* Peer Feedback/Discussion (2-3 mins): The class will provide structured feedback using the "I See, I Think, I Wonder" framework below.
+* Peer Feedback/Discussion (2-3 mins): The class will provide structured feedback (see below)

 * Process Documentation (submitted on myCourses):